QubesOS/qubes-doc/BugReportingGuide.md

 1. Search the [mailing lists](/wiki/QubesLists) to see if your issue is already discussed - if so, add your comments to the existing thread.

-1. If your problem seems to be a new one report it:
+1. If your problem seems to be a new one, report it:
-    -   as a mail - with a clear specific subject like "bug report: \<specific description\>"
+    -   as a mail, with a clear specific subject like "bug report: \<specific description\>"
-    -   include steps to reproduce the problem if possible, and relevant log files (if you know);
+    -   include steps to reproduce the problem if possible, and relevant log files (if you know)
     -   if its a hardware related issue include your [HCL](/wiki/HCL) Support files as well.

-1. Qubes core [developers](/wiki/QubesDevelopers) may ask you additional questions - please do follow up.
+1. Qubes [developers](/wiki/QubesDevelopers) may ask you additional questions - please do follow up.

-1. If the issue can be validated as a definite bug then he enters it into the [​issue tracker](https://qubes-os.org/trac/report/3).
+1. If the issue can be validated as a definite bug then they enters it into the [​issue tracker](https://qubes-os.org/trac/report/3).